Make these beautiful and easy floral flower pots with just terra cotta pots, spring paper napkins, and Mod Podge! ⟹

 - Antique white craft paint

-- Paintbrush
+- Paintbrush or foam brush

-Separate the layers of the napkin.
-You may have never noticed but most of these napkins are either two-ply or three-ply.
-You’ll want to separate and use just the very top layer with the print on it.
-Tip: It’s less work to separate the whole napkin before you cut out the designs…for these photos I was working with scraps I had left over from the Easter egg project so the napkin was already cut up.
+It’s easiest to separate the whole napkin before you cut out the designs.
+But in these photos, I was working with scraps I had left over from the Easter egg project so the napkin was already cut up.

 Next, cut or tear out the designs from the napkin you want to apply to the pot.
 I wanted just the purple flowers from my napkins so I cut out a few of those.